openenergymonitor/guide/source/setup/emontx.markdown

 Additional energy monitoring nodes can be added if more AC circuits require monitoring or the monitoring location of the circuits is inconvenient to access power outlet and network connectivity.

+The emonTx is a remote sensor node.
+Data is transmitted to an emonPi or an emonBase via a low power 433MHz radio.

+**Note:** as an alternative option, the emonTx can be used 'standalone' with an ESP8266 WiFi module running EmonESP to post directly to Emoncms without an emonPi / emonBase.
+See [Using the EmonTx v3 with the ESP8266 Huzzah WIFI module](/setup/esp8266-adapter-emontx/)

 ### **[emonTx](https://shop.openenergymonitor.com/emontx-v3-electricity-monitoring-transmitter-unit-433mhz/)**